ncagle/DNS-over-HTTPS/get-headers-v2.md

 instances of the same header name to get.
 Asking for a too big index makes `CURLH_BADINDEX` get returned.

-`type` is for specifying if the user wants headers, trailers, CONNECT or 1xx headers.
+`origin` is a bitmask for specifying when headers to look among.
+See bits above.

 The contents of the returned `value` comes as delivered over the network but with leading and trailing whitespace and newlines stripped off.
 The `value`